The historical old town of Innsbruck

 The Golden roof – usually Innsbruck visited in the old town

-CHRISTMAS market in INNSBRUCK
+CHRISTMAS MARKET IN INNSBRUCK

 –> Christmas market in Innsbruck